juspay/todo-app/tutorial/nixify/1_nix_flake.md

     in
     {
       devShells.${system}.default = myHaskellPackages.shellFor {
         packages = p : [
           p.todo-app
         ];
         buildInputs = with myHaskellPackages; [
           ghcid
           cabal-install
           todo-app
         ];
       };
     };
 }
 ```

 ### shellFor

-We will be using `shellFor`, a function defined in `haskellPackages` to set up the default shell for our project. `shellFor` is tailor made for Haskell projects, hence we choose this over `mkShell`.
-We only need to define two attributes, `packages` and `buildInputs`. `packages` is used to provide the Nix build instructions that we defined earlier for todo-app, so that the shell doesn't start building todo-app again. `buildInputs` is used to ensure that the specified packages are present in the `PATH` of the isolated development environment.
+In the above flake, we are using [`shellFor`](https://nixos.wiki/wiki/Haskell#Using_shellFor_.28multiple_packages.29) (a function defined in `haskellPackages` attrset) to set up the default shell for our project. `shellFor` is an abstraction over [`mkShell`](https://ryantm.github.io/nixpkgs/builders/special/mkshell/) geared specifically for Haskell development shells.
+Generally, we only need to define two keys `packages` and `nativeBuildInputs`. `packages` marks which of the packages in the package set are *local* packages (to be compiled by cabal). `nativeBuildInputs` is used to ensure that the specified packages are present in the `PATH` of the isolated development environment.

 ### Let's run!